Uses of English verb forms: Present perfect

 If the frame of reference is a time in the past, or a period that ended in the past, the past tense is used instead.
 For example: I wrote a letter this morning (it is now afternoon); He produced ten plays (he is now dead or his career is considered over, or a particular past time period is being referred to); They never traveled abroad (similarly).
-See under Simple past for more examples.
-The simple past is generally used when the occurrence has a specific past time frame—either explicitly stated (I wrote a book in 1995; the water boiled a minute ago), or implied by the context (for example, in the narration of a sequence of events).
+See under Past simple for more examples.
+The past simple is generally used when the occurrence has a specific past time frame—either explicitly stated (I wrote a book in 1995; the water boiled a minute ago), or implied by the context (for example, in the narration of a sequence of events).
 It is therefore normally incorrect to write a sentence like *I have written a novel yesterday; the present perfect cannot be used with an expression of past time such as yesterday.

 With already or yet, traditional usage calls for the present perfect: Have you eaten yet?
 Yes, I've already eaten.
-Current informal American speech allows the simple past: Did you eat yet?
+Current informal American speech allows the past simple: Did you eat yet?
 Yes, I ate already., although the present perfect is still fully idiomatic here and may be preferred depending on area, personal preference, or the wish to avoid possible ambiguity.

 Use of the present perfect often draws attention to the present consequences of the past action or event, as opposed to its actual occurrence.
-The sentence she has come probably means she is here now, while the simple past she came does not.
+The sentence she has come probably means she is here now, while the past simple she came does not.
 The sentence, “Have you been to the fair?” suggests that the fair is still going on, while the sentence, “Did you go to the fair?” could mean that the fair is over.
 (See also been and gone below.)
 Some more examples: